-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of PLX Technology, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters, 390 Potrero Avenue, Sunnyvale, California, at 10:00 a.m., Pacific Time, on May 24, 2000, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of PLX Technology, Inc., a Delaware corporation (the "COMPANY"), will be held at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, at 10:00 a.m., Pacific Daylight Time, on May 22, 2001, for the following purposes:

-1. ELECTION OF DIRECTORS.
-To elect six directors of the Company to serve until the 2001 annual meeting of stockholders or until their successors are elected and qualified.

-2. APPROVAL OF AMENDMENTS TO THE PLX TECHNOLOGY, INC. 1999 STOCK INCENTIVE PLAN.
-To approve amendments to the PLX Technology, Inc. 1999 Stock Incentive Plan to (i) increase the number of shares reserved for issuance thereunder from 1,000,000 shares to 2,500,000 shares, and (ii) limit the maximum number of options and stock appreciation rights that may be awarded to an employee in any one fiscal year of the Company in order to ensure compliance with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended.

-3. RATIFICATION AND APPROVAL OF THE APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify and approve the appointment of Ernst & Young LLP as the independent auditors for the Company for the fiscal year ending December 31, 2000.

-4. OTHER BUSINESS.
+- 1. ELECTION OF DIRECTORS.
+To elect six directors of the Company to serve until the 2002 annual meeting of stockholders or until their successors are elected and qualified. - 2.
+APPROVAL OF AN AMENDMENT TO THE PLX TECHNOLOGY, INC. 1999 STOCK INCENTIVE PLAN.
+To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase the number of shares reserved for issuance thereunder from 2,500,000 shares to 3,400,000 shares. - 3.
+RATIFICATION AND APPROVAL OF THE APPOINTMENT OF INDEPENDENT AUDITORS.
+To ratify and approve the appointment of Ernst & Young LLP as the independent auditors for the Company for the fiscal year ending December 31, 2001. - 4.
+OTHER BUSINESS.
 To transact such other business as may properly come before the Annual Meeting of Stockholders and any adjournment or postponement thereof.